A Vietnam visa is not required for South Korean citizens that intend to visit the country for a period of up to 15 days.

 3) Return tickets – anyone planning to travel under the short-term visa exemption must organize the return ticket that confirms the date of leaving Vietnam.

 However, it is necessary for the South Korean citizen to organize a proper Vietnam visa if planning to stay in the country for more than 15 days, or wishing to return to the country within 30 days of last exiting the country under the visa exemption.

 Visa on arrival

 The easiest and fastest method to apply for the visa for the air traveler is the Vietnam visa on arrival.
-This type of visa is appreciated for its simplicity in organizing and makes it possible to apply for the cheap Vietnam visa.
+This type of visa is appreciated for its simplicity in organizing and makes it possible to apply for a cheap Vietnam visa.
 After completing the online application form and paying the relevant fee via a third-party travel agent, the visa approval letter is sent by email within a period of 2-3 days.
-Also, a rush service is available at an extra charge.
+Also, rush service is available at an extra charge.